-- 1. The number of sets of cones/obstacles to a maximum of 20, will be determined at the discretion of the competition management and will be based on available space and the capacity of the course to flow well.
-EXCEPTION: Arena Driving Trials will use a maximum of 14 cones, except where space allows for more. - 2.
-The course must be designed in such a way as to allow competitors to drive in a smooth, forward, and controlled fashion. - 3.
-Course maps should be available and posted at the arena or in the competitor information pack and must include maps, indicate distance, speed, and the time allowed based on equine size, class, and level of competition. - 4.
-The course must be measured and rounded to the nearest metre, by competition management or a PRO, with a measuring wheel via the shortest, drivable route, starting from the middle of the start gate, through the center of each obstacle on course, finishing through the center of the finish gate.
-This measurement will determine time allowed, based on the size, class, and level of the equine. - 5.
-If an alternative route is being offered, the longest route will be measured and used. - 6.
-The minimum distance between the Start line and the first obstacle and between the last obstacle and the Finish line will be a minimum of 10 metres for ADT and 20 metres for all other courses. - 7.
-There is no minimum distance between sets of obstacles. - 8.
-The gate for the Start and Finish line(s) must be a minimum of 3 metres wide. - 9.
-The course length should measure between 400 metres and 800 metres and be proportionally shorter should a smaller area be used. - 10.
-The cones course will consist of pairs of numbered cones to a maximum of 20 obstacles; this number should be proportional to the space used. - 11.
-A ball must be placed on the top of each cone at each gate. - 12.
-Three multiples of up to four gates (A,B,C,D) may be used. - 13.
-The suggested minimum distance between lettered cones in a multiple is 10 12 metres.
-If the competition consists of only large ponies or smaller, the suggested distance is 8-11 metres. - 14.
-Horizontal railings may be used as part of a multiple and must be between 40 and 60 cm in height. - 15.
-Up to 5 single obstacles may be reduced in width by 5 cm and must be marked both on the course maps and on the course.
-Separate coloured cones, balls, or another indicator may be used. - 16.
-A maximum of 2 alternate routes may be used and must be single obstacles. - 17.
-Oxers are not considered multiples.
-Oxers must be spaced a minimum of 1.5 3 metres apart; the second set of cones must be flagged red and white. - 18.
-Pairs of cones will be numbered sequentially, with a red number on the right-hand cone and a white number on the left-hand cone of each pair.
-Free standing numbers may be used, or numbered sleeves may be placed over the cones themselves. - 19.
-Wherever possible the cone on the inside of the turn should have a semi-circle of spray paint on the ground around it.
-The spray paint should be carried across the ground to the opposite cone so that the angle of the cones is consistent between competitors. - 20.
-When adjusting the width of cones between competitors and levels, the cone placed on the inside of the turn will remain stationary and the outside cone will move.
+- The number of sets of cones/obstacles to a maximum of 20, will be determined at the discretion of the competition management and will be based on available space and the capacity of the course to flow well.
+EXCEPTION: Arena Driving Trials will use a maximum of 14 cones, except where space allows for more. - The course must be designed in such a way as to allow competitors to drive in a smooth, forward, and controlled fashion. - Course maps should be available and posted at the arena or in the competitor information pack and must include maps, indicating distance, speed, and the time allowed based on equine size, class, and level of competition. - The course must be measured and rounded to the nearest metre, by competition management or a PRO, with a measuring wheel via the shortest, drivable route, starting from the middle of the start gate, through the center of each obstacle on course, finishing through the center of the finish gate.
+This measurement will determine time allowed, based on the size, class, and level of the equine. - If an alternative route is being offered, the longest route will be measured and used. - The minimum distance between the Start line and the first obstacle and between the last obstacle and the Finish line will be a minimum of 10 metres for ADT and a minimum of 15 meters for all other courses. - · There is no minimum distance between sets of obstacles. - The gate for the Start and Finish line(s) must be a minimum of 3 metres wide. - The course length should measure between 400 metres and 800 metres and be proportionally shorter should a smaller area be used. - The cones course will consist of pairs of numbered cones to a maximum of 20 obstacles; this number should be proportional to the space used. - · A ball must be placed on the top of each cone at each gate.